Linda Chavez: Columnist and commentator

 Beginning July 1, 1990, Chavez was paired with Bonnie Erbé in the "Our Turn" op-ed column syndicated by Universal Press Syndicate.
 From opposing ideological viewpoints, the two columnists addressed topics of current interest, questions such as whether the glass ceiling was a myth, whether American women should serve in combat, and whether surrogate motherhood should be banned.
 In 1991, Erbé, Chavez and the "Our Turn" column were picked up by Creators Syndicate.
 They continued to field polarizing political questions related to women and gender such as whether men's clubs should continue to be allowed to exclude women.

 Chavez published her first book, Out of the Barrio: Toward a New Politics of Hispanic Assimilation, in 1991.
 She wrote that American Hispanics should not have followed the same path as African Americans, seeking compensation for discrimination via affirmative action.
 She wrote that Hispanics should assimilate themselves and use the English language in mainstream society.

 Chavez quit PBS's To the Contrary after a May 12, 2000, incident when the host, Erbé, made the claim on air that, at her age, Chavez was more likely to be hit by lightning than raped.
 The comment was made during a discussion on gun control and whether it was necessary for Chavez to obtain a gun to defend herself against a potential rape.
+Chavez produced statistics to show she was more likely to be raped than hit by lightning.
+Erbe responded: "I think your reaction (especially looking up the stats on lightning strikes) goes beyond histrionic ...
+I must say I'm shocked at your reaction.
+I thought you were a much bigger, more mature person than you're showing yourself to be."
 Chavez and Erbé argued on the opposite sides of the gun ownership issue.
 After an absence of more than seven years, Chavez returned to the program on January 18, 2008 and is listed as a panelist on its website.

 In early January 2001 Chavez stopped writing her column because she was in consideration for the position of Secretary of Labor.
 After withdrawing under controversy, she resumed her affiliation with the syndicate.
 Richard Newcombe, president of Creators Syndicate, said that he thought the controversy and exposure would be good for Chavez's writing career.

 Chavez is currently a syndicated columnist with Creators Syndicate and a Fox News political commentator.
 She frequently appears on a number of national news programs, including The O'Reilly Factor, the Glenn Beck show, Hannity and Colmes, The Rush Limbaugh Show, Good Morning America, The Newshour with Jim Lehrer, and Fox and Friends.
 She has previously been a regularly panelist on The McLaughlin Group, Crossfire, and Eye on Washington.
 She has guest-hosted several shows, including Hannity and Colmes, sitting in for Sean Hannity, and To the Contrary, sitting in for Erbé.